nerdlab53/html-llama/README.md

         )
         return trainer
   ```
-##NOTE : The above are examples which may slightly differ from the training script.
+**NOTE** : The above examples may slightly differ from the training script.
 ## Evals

 ## Inference